yaswanth-81/yaswanth-81/README.md

 <div align="left">

-### 🧠 Data Analysis Intern — APSSDC (May 2025 – July 2025)

-- Analyzed smartphone battery performance data to uncover real-world usage patterns.
-- Performed data cleaning, exploratory data analysis, and visualization.
-- Derived insights that supported data-driven design and consumer-oriented conclusions.
-- Strengthened my understanding of Python, pandas, and analytical problem solving.
+### 🛠️ Project Intern — Aeronautical Development Establishment (ADE), DRDO
+May 2026 – July 2026 (Ongoing) · Bengaluru

+- Assisted in monitoring, validation, and issue detection within code execution workflows to ensure reliability and smooth functioning of operational processes.
+- Developed automation scripts and utilities using Python to streamline repetitive tasks and improve efficiency in technical workflows.

 </div>